 Worn or peeling paint found on furniture, toys or other household objects.

-: older ones may still be a source of lead.
+Vinyl mini-blinds: older ones made before 1997 may still be a source of lead.
 Advise replacement of vinyl mini-blinds if these are not known to be lead-free.

 Painted or vinyl/plastic toys.
 Look at toy recall list.